collapsed-stacks/startups/questions/2939/how-to-add-an-investor-s-money-to-the-authorized-capital.md

 - tagged: `software`, `equity`, `founder`, `investment`, `venture-capital`
 - score: 3

-<p>I'm finishing development of my project's proof of concept (it's a software prototype) this year.
+I'm finishing development of my project's proof of concept (it's a software prototype) this year.
 After that I'm going to incorporate with some small authorized capital (aprox.
 5.000 EUR).
 The market cost of prototype's development is about 100.000EUR.
-The next step is to find an investor with money for finishing the product and starting sales.</p>
+The next step is to find an investor with money for finishing the product and starting sales.

-<p>What is a typical scheme of selling equity?
+What is a typical scheme of selling equity?
 For example I need 500.000EUR to finish the product development and to start earn money.
 Does it mean that if an investor give me this money I have to sell him 84% equity (500.000 of total 600.000)?
 Or is it possible to sell 50% for 250.000, then the investor and I both increase the authorized capital by 250.000 to get 500.000 in total.
 What is a common scheme?
-(I divided 50x50 for simplicity, it's not the point of the question)</p>
+(I divided 50x50 for simplicity, it's not the point of the question)